Menu Engineering, Pricing Psychology & Profitability Optimization for London Restaurants

 Also works for: Steaks (8oz/12oz/16oz), Cocktails (single/double), Sharing plates.

 Use boxes, borders, or shading to highlight 1-3 high-margin "signature dishes."
 Add labels like "Chef's Recommendation" or "Guest Favorite."
-These items sell 40-60% more than unboxed items.
+Boxed items consistently sell significantly more than unboxed items.

 What to Box: